xrgarcia/jerky_top_n_web/replit.md

 **Feature Specifications:**
 - **Ranking**: Persistent rankings with visual modal, duplicate prevention, optimistic UI, and a hybrid reliability system.
 Non-employee users can only rank purchased products.
 A robust sync system with automatic recovery (prefers source with more products) and manual "Force Sync" for employees using IndexedDB state snapshots.
 - **Products Page**: Advanced sorting, filtering (animal, flavor), client-side instant search, and server-side pagination.
 Search filters persist across ranking operations.
+Navigation renamed to "Flavors" to better reflect product focus.
+- **Flavor Profile Pages**: Dynamic pages for each flavor type (sweet, spicy, smoky, etc.) displaying all products with that flavor.
+Features animal type filtering, search functionality, and product stats.
+URLs are normalized and encoded to handle edge cases.
 - **Purchase History**: Automatic background synchronization of Shopify orders on login.
 - **Shopify Webhook Integration**: Real-time sync for orders and products with HMAC SHA-256 verification.
 - **Community**: User discovery, search, profiles with ranking stats, top rankers widget.
 - **Leaderboard**: Top 50 rankers with engagement scores and badges.
-- **User Profile**: Personal stats and rankings.
+- **User Profile**: Personal stats renamed to "Flavors Ranked" instead of "Products Ranked".
+Public profiles feature clickable flavor links in the "All Flavor Rankings" section that navigate to dedicated flavor profile pages.
+Achievement coins are clickable and link to their respective coin profile pages.
 - **Gamification**: Tracks engagement, collections, and flavor coin achievements with progress, streaks, and notifications.
 - **Ranking Commentary**: Dynamic, contextual encouragement messages based on progress toward specific ranking achievements.
 - **Collection Progress Commentary**: Percentage-based encouragement messages focusing on "flavors" remaining to complete the "Coin Book."